 Lake Geneva is a resort city on the shores of Geneva Lake in southeastern Wisconsin.
 The area is a popular vacation destination for Chicago – wealthy Chicagoans built their mansions here during the Gilded Age.

-Visitors can enjoy a variety of outdoor activities on the water, including boating, kayaking, paddle boarding, and cruises.
+Visitors can enjoy a variety of outdoor activities on the water, including boating, kayaking, paddle boarding, and lake cruises.
 There are also a petting zoo, waterpark, golf, hiking, zip-lining, spas, and more.

 Starved Rock State Park, Oglesby, Illinois